Part III : Explaining metaphysics

 These are so many questions that are very hard to answer, for lack of observational data.
 We have some hints from near death experiences.
 In particular, it presents strong indications of the existence of reincarnation (as some other sorts of observations can show too), but anyway not immediate or not systematic, as shown by the meetings with dead relatives, that show they are not reincarnated at that time.

-Also, it says that we are our own judges on our life, that we review (maybe not in all cases ??) for our instruction, not really as a "judgement" in some negative sense, but a sort of objective perception, not focused on judging, but which makes us feel the effects of our deeds on others.
+Also, it says that we are our own judges on our life, that we review (maybe not in all cases ??) for our instruction, not really as a "judgment" in some negative sense, but a sort of objective perception, not focused on judging, but which makes us feel the effects of our deeds on others.

 Maybe, by studying NDE more closely, some progress can be made in the understanding of afterlife.